Notes for Authors

 ESTP gives priority to current studies using advanced research and statistical methods and techniques.
-The Journal’s main criteria for publication are original contribution to the field and competency in methodology.
+The Journal’s main criteria for publication are original contribution to the field and high methodological standards.

-Manuscripts are first assessed by the Editorial Board for purpose, topic, content, presentation style, and mechanics of writing.
+Manuscripts are first assessed by the Editorial Board for purpose, topic, content, presentation style, and writing.
 During this preliminary assessment, the Editorial Board guidelines are as follows: